rhel-labs/instruqt/satellite-advanced-topics-6-16/04-capsule/assignment.md

 This playbook creates the LCE named "Capsule Production" and the content view "RHEL9" which contains the RHEL9 BaseOS repository.

->[!NOTE]
+> [!NOTE]
->For the purposes of this lab, all of this content has been seeded to the satellite server so the synchronization should take only a few minutes.
+> For the purposes of this lab, all of this content has been seeded to the satellite server so the synchronization should take only a few minutes.

-Configure satellite.lab to replicate the Capsule Production lifecycle environment to capsule.lab
+# Configure satellite.lab to replicate the Capsule Production lifecycle environment to capsule.lab
-===

 In the `Satellite Web UI`, navigate to the capsule menu.